hthiery/python-ipmi/README.rst

 Compatibility
 -------------

-Python 2.7 is currently  supported.
+Python 2.7 is legacy.
-Python 3.x support is in beta
+Python 3.x support is stable.

 Contributing
 ------------